 Dr Chris Heffer

-I was brought up in Guildford (Surrey) and moved to Auckland (NZ) when I was 12.
-I went to university at the age of 16 and completed a BA in English and Philosophy at Victoria University in Wellington.
-After spending a late gap year travelling through South-East Asia and living and working in the south of France, I moved to Italy and found a position at the University of Venice, where I taught English linguistics for many years.
-I also pursued parallel careers in translation, editing, publishing and voiceover artistry, as well as working for a humanitarian organisation in Croatia and Bosnia during the Balkans war in the early 1990s.
-While in Italy, I completed an MA in Applied Linguistics and, on returning to England, I undertook a PhD in Forensic Linguistics at the University of Birmingham.
-I worked at Nottingham Trent University for four years before coming to Cardiff in 2005.
+I was brought up in Guildford (UK) and Auckland (NZ).
+I went to university at 16 and did a BA in English and Philosophy at Victoria University in Wellington.
+After a gap year spent travelling through South-East Asia and living and working in the south of France, I moved to Italy and found a position at the University of Venice, where I taught English language and linguistics for many years.